 This study evaluated the diagnostic performance of the ACON® Malaria Pf/Pan rapid diagnostic test (RDT), which detects the HRP2 antigen for Plasmodium falciparum and pLDH for non-falciparum species, across five sentinel sites in Gabon, compared with microscopy.
 The results highlight a marked inter-site variability in RDT performance, underscoring the combined influence of epidemiological context, parasite density, and local operational conditions on diagnostic effectiveness.

 The prevalence of Plasmodium infection estimated by HRP2-based RDT (43.4  %) was higher than that obtained by microscopy (32.2 %).
 This overestimation is widely reported in African studies and is mainly attributed to the persistence of HRP2 in the blood for several days to weeks after effective treatment, leading to false-positive results (Shiff et al., 1993; WHO, 2023).
-Comparable findings were reported by Ning Teh et al. in Cameroon, who observed a significantly higher prevalence estimated by HRP2-based RDT (47 %) compared with microscopy (31 %), particularly in areas of perennial transmission (Ning Teh et al., 2019).
-The authors highlighted that this discordance reflects recent exposure rather than active infection, limiting the interpretation of RDTs as indicators of true prevalence (Moutombi-Ditombi et al., 2020).
-Similar observations have been made in the Democratic Republic of Congo, Tanzania, and Ghana (Cunningham et al., 2019; Maltha et al., 2014).
+Comparable findings were reported by Ning Teh et al. (2019) in Cameroon, who observed a significantly higher prevalence estimated by HRP2-based RDT (47 %) compared with microscopy (31 %), particularly in areas of perennial transmission.
+The study highlighted that this discordance reflects recent exposure rather than active infection, limiting the interpretation of RDTs as indicators of true prevalence (Moutombi-Ditombi et al., 2020).
+Similar observations have been revealed in the Democratic Republic of Congo, Tanzania, and Ghana (Cunningham et al., 2019; Maltha et al., 2014).

 The overall sensitivity observed in this study (84 %) meets the minimal thresholds recommended by the WHO for operational use of RDTs in sub-Saharan Africa (WHO, 2022).
 High sensitivities at Mouila (100 %) and Bitam (93 %) corresponded to high median parasitaemia in these sites, confirming the close relationship between parasite density and HRP2-RDT performance (Ning Teh et al., 2019).
 These results align with studies conducted in health centres and communities in DRC and Cameroon, reporting sensitivities of 95–98 % and 97 %, respectively (Christian et al., 2025; Ilombe et al., 2014).
 Conversely, lower sensitivity at Melen may be explained by a higher proportion of low-density infections (<200 parasites/µL) or frequent self-medication with antimalarials (Mawili-Mboumba et al., 2025; Mihindou et al., 2024).

 HRP2-RDT specificity was heterogeneous, with a high value at Melen (95 %) and a markedly lower value at Oyem (58 %), likely reflecting differences in transmission intensity and recent antimalarial exposure.
-These data are consistent with findings from DRC, where community specificity was higher (75 %) compared to health centre specificity (58 %) (Ilombe et al., 2014).
-Conversely, studies in Senegal, a country with seasonal transmission, reported specificity of 94 %, suggesting that malaria risk and local epidemiology may influence test specificity (Diallo et al., 2017) Furthermore, studies in Uganda and Ghana showed that HRP2 false positives were more frequent in highly endemic areas, reducing positive predictive value (PPV) (Ansah et al., 2013; Kyabayinze et al., 2008).
+These data are consistent with the findings from DRC, where community specificity was higher (75 %) compared to health centre specificity (58 %) (Ilombe et al., 2014).
+Conversely, studies in Senegal reported specificity of 94 %, suggesting that malaria risk and local epidemiology may influence test specificity (Diallo et al., 2017).
+Furthermore, studies in Uganda and Ghana showed that HRP2 false positives were more frequent in highly endemic areas, reducing positive predictive value (PPV) (Ansah et al., 2013; Kyabayinze et al., 2008).
 The overall moderate PPV (66 %) and high negative predictive value (NPV, 89 %) reinforce the role of microscopy as the first-line diagnostic tool, as recommended by WHO (WHO, 2025).

 At Oyem, the low PPV (32 %) suggests that a substantial proportion of RDT-positive patients did not have microscopically detectable infections.
 In high-transmission areas, such as Oyem and Bitam, HRP2 persistence after treated infection may result in residual positive RDTs, reflecting recent exposure rather than active infection.
 Frequent or recent antimalarial use without parasitological confirmation may also artificially inflate RDT positivity.